sisby-folk/surveyor/README.md

 ### Landmark Integrations

-Landmark types can be registered via the registry in `Landmarks`.
+Landmark types can be registered via the registry in `Landmarks`.<br/>
 This allows you to set and serialize custom data relevant to your landmark.<br/>
 Your landmark can usually be a record - see `NetherPortalLandmark` for a very brief example.

-To make new data accessible to map mods, make sure you declare a new interface to access it from - as in the nether portal example.
+To make new data accessible to map mods, declare a new interface to access it from, so it can be applied to more than one type.

 To add a landmark (custom or builtin), just use `WorldSummary.addLandmark(Landmark)`.
 This works fine on either side - feel free to add a landmark on the server to send it to the client.